huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/debugger/reference/idebuggenericparamfield-getindex.md

 ms.locfileid: "121360306"
 ---
 # <a name="idebuggenericparamfieldgetindex"></a>IDebugGenericParamField::GetIndex
-Bu genel parametrenin dizinini alır.
+Bu genel parametrenin dizinini alan.

 ## <a name="syntax"></a>Sözdizimi